 With your support we work at Diospi Suyana Hospital to help the highland Indians of Peru.

 In September 2016 our family of four, Dr. Tim & Dr. Miriam Boeker along with our sons, Sem & Joah, will Travel to Peru as we plan serving at Diospi Suyana Hospital in Curahuasi.

-Dr. Miriam Boeker, who is a gynecologist and obstetrician, will help women with their health issues, perform surgeries and assist in deliveries.
+Dr. Miriam Boeker, who is a gynecologist and obstetrician, helps women with their health issues, performs surgeries and assists in deliveries.

-Dr. Tim Boeker, who is an orthopedic surgeon, will treat injured patients after accidents, patients with chronic musculoskeletal diseases and children with congenital skeletal disorders.
+Dr. Tim Boeker, who is an orthopedic surgeon, treats injured patients after accidents, patients with chronic musculoskeletal diseases and children with congenital skeletal disorders.

-Sem Tobias Boeker will be a student of Colegio Diospi Suyana.
+Sem Tobias Boeker is a student of Colegio Diospi Suyana.